MOC-Labs-Review/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

    ```powershell
    $aadDomainName = ((Get-AzureAdTenantDetail).VerifiedDomains)[0].Name
    ```
+    > **Note**: If no data is returned, continue the lab.  there may be a delay in associating a domain name to the new tenant.

 1. From the Cloud Shell pane, run the following to create Azure AD users that will be granted elevated privileges:

    ```powershell